Daylight Saving Survival Strategies: Spring Forward

 Whichever strategy you choose, chances are it is still going to be light outside when it’s bedtime during summer.
 It can really help to have blackout curtains in your child’s room so the light doesn’t wake them in the morning or keep them awake in the evening.
 To find out more about making it dark enough for sleep (that may mean darker than you think), check this out.

-Daylights saving; love it or loathe it – it’s still going to happen (Sunday the 29th September 2019 at 02:00am for New Zealand).
-Have you got your survival strategy sorted?
+Daylights saving; love it or loathe it – it’s still going to happen (Sunday the 26th September 2021 at 02:00am for New Zealand and and a week later for some states in Australia).

 What do you think of daylight savings?
 Are you a fan or a foe?